 Hinduism is a religious tradition that originated in the Indian subcontinent (Figure 6.7).
 Its origins can be traced to the ancient Vedic civilization (1500 BCE), a product of the invasion of Indo-European peoples.
-A conglomerate of diverse beliefs and traditions that assembled organically over a period of centuries, Hinduism has no single founder.
-Due to its concurrent growth with Indian civilization, Hinduism has historically been tightly bound to the caste system, although the modern Indian state has worked to ameliorate the more damaging effects of this relationship.
+A conglomerate of

 Figure 6.7 | Hindu Places 7